terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Use of Industry 4.0 Concepts to Use the Voice of the Product in the Product Development Process in the Automotive Industry.md

 series:: Decision Engineering
 extra:: DOI: 10.1007/978-3-030-16134-7_17
 isbn:: 978-3-030-16134-7
-title:: @Use of Industry 4.0 Concepts to Use the “Voice of the Product” in the Product Development Process in the Automotive Industry book-title:: Product Lifecycle Management (Volume 4): The Case Studies pages:: 223-232 item-type:: [[bookSection]]
+title:: @Use of Industry 4.0 Concepts to Use the Voice of the Product in the Product Development Process in the Automotive Industry book-title:: Product Lifecycle Management (Volume 4): The Case Studies pages:: 223-232 item-type:: [[bookSection]]